Madadog/lmms-projects/README.md

 Also there are some Carla instances.
 They don't work for me either.

-I don't think there are any Vestige instancse / plugins, but if there are, just replace them with the default TripleOscillator.
+I don't think there are any Vestige instances / plugins, but if there are, just replace them with the default TripleOscillator.
 Enjoy the clipping.

 # TODO
 * Upload renders